wufei90/mmr-album-collection/README.md

 ### Next Steps

-- Add the transfer feature to another wallet
+- Add the transfer to another wallet feature
 - Display activity feed of the user

 ### Updates

-- **Aug 01, 2022**: Created front end page with creation, removal and displya features
+- **Aug 01, 2022**: Created front end page with creation, removal and display features
 - **Jul 27, 2022**: Created both smart contracts, deployed and verified on Polygon Mumbai network